aframevr/aframe-site/src/docs/components/geometry.md

 ### Plane

 The plane primitive defines a flat surface.
-Note that because it is flat, only a single side of the plane will be rendered if "side: double" is not specified on the material component.
+Note that because it is flat, only a single side of the plane will be rendered if `side: double` is not specified on the `material` component.

 ```html
 <a-entity geometry="primitive: plane; height: 10; width: 10"